itz-Agstya04/PINN-Cosmic-Structure-Formation/README.md

 - All required derivatives are computed using automatic differentiation.

 No labeled simulation data is required; the model learns solely by minimizing violations of the governing physical constraints.

+## Results and Interpretation

+The trained PINN models learn smooth, continuous representations of the evolving matter distribution.
+Qualitative inspection of the results shows the emergence of non-uniform density structures over time, consistent with gravitational clustering behavior.

+Training loss curves indicate progressive enforcement of physical constraints during optimization.
+While the results are not benchmarked against high-resolution solvers, they demonstrate the feasibility of PINNs as surrogate models for simplified gravitational dynamics.